Forrest's pika: Taxonomy

-The Gaoligong pika and black pika (Ochotona nigritia) have been treated as separate species, but are now considered to be conspecific, representing a melanistic (dark) colour phase of Forrest's pika.
+The Gaoligong pika and the black pika (Ochotona nigritia) have been treated as separate species, but are now considered to be conspecific, representing a melanistic (dark) colour phase of Forrest's pika.

 O. f. duoxianglaensis is evidently synonymous with the Moupin pika.
 It may also be closely related to the Chinese red pika (Ochotona erythrotis).

 Description

-The Forrest's pika is similar to a small hare, measuring 15.5 to 18.5 cm in length, and weighing 110 to 148 g.
+Forrest's pika is similar to a small hare, measuring 15.5 to 18.5 cm in length, and weighing 110 to 148 g.
 The greatest length of the skull is 3.7 to 4.1 cm, and the skull is more curved than the Moupin pika.
 It also has a broad interorbital region (the region of the skull located between the eyes, anterior to the braincase), and rectangular, broad nasals.
 It does not have a tail.
 The summer dorsal pelage and ventral pelage are dark rufous or blackish brown.
 The ears are rounded, measure 1.8 to 2.3 cm in length, and feature dark gray spots in the back.
 In a few individuals, the spots form a dorsal collar on the nape and extend onto the face, but the forehead remains brown.
 The dorsal side of the ears are light chestnut in color, and have a white rim.
 The winter dorsal pelage is grayish brown which is slightly lighter in tone than the ventral pelage.
 The feet are dull white in color, the foreclaws are long, and the hindfeet are 2.7 to 3 cm long.
 The incisive foramen (funnel-shaped opening in the bony plate of the skull, located in the roof of the mouth, immediately behind the incisor teeth where blood vessels and nerves pass) is combined with the palatal foramina, and has a wavy edge.

-The Moupin's pika is similar to the Forrest's pika, but it has paler ventral pelage, shorter foreclaws, a narrower skull especially across the cheek bone, and buffy patches behind the ears, which do not meet around the back of the neck.
+Moupin's pika is similar to Forrest's pika, but it has paler ventral pelage, shorter foreclaws, a narrower skull especially across the cheek bone, and buffy patches behind the ears, which do not meet around the back of the neck.